els285/els285.github.io/_pages/interests.md

 Here is the page for my interests

+## Machine Learning
+I am extremely interested in machine learning: theoretical developments, in the context of new technologies, but particularly in scientific applications.
+In any career progression, I am hopeful to work developing machine learning models to solve interesting problems.
+Of particular interest is geometric machine learning in its many guises: I am curious about the application of normalising flows in high-energy physics contexts, and have developed the HEPGraphs package for interfacing high-energy physics data to the `Pytorch-Geometric` framework.

 ## Python Development

 In my spare time, I like to develop Python packages, to help develop my advanced